SeerPant/MLB-player-performance-trends/readme(user_manual).md

 HOST = "localhost" (or any name that you give)
 PORT = "5432" (Which is the default port for postgreSQL)

 3. The postgresSQL database will contatin: Master table and query tables.
-Which cna be checked in pgadmin by navigating to the 'localserver' -> 'Schemas' then 'tables'.
+Which can be checked in pgadmin by navigating to the 'localserver' -> 'Schemas' then 'tables'.

 4. Conduct visualization how ever you want.
    A simple example would be to use power BI,